 Candidates must understand that the NRA Instructor Training Courses are not designed to teach shooting skills, or to prepare candidates to teach courses other than those of the NRA Basic Firearm Training Program.
 The NRA Instructor courses take experienced shooters and teach them to “teach” shooting using the NRA methodology and standards.
 The NRA certification provides them with credibility for the skills they have acquired throughout their own life experiences.

-Instructor candidates must attend all 3 session to be certified.
+Instructor candidates must attend all 2 days to be certified.

 WHAT TO BRING/WHAT IS PROVIDED